 Previously under IFRS 4 changes in insurance contract liabilities were included in the changes in investment and insurance contract liabilities line.
 Under IFRS 17 these changes are incorporated into the insurance service result.
 The changes in investment and insurance contract liabilities line decreased by R242m and only includes the changes in the investment contracts.

-IFRS Statement of financial position for the reporting period ended
+Adoption of IFRS 17 Insurance contracts (continued) IFRS Statement of financial position for the reporting period ended